kltz4074/PointEngine/README.md

 About
 -----
-PointEngine is planned to be
+PointEngine is planned to have:

--- Photorealistic light
+- Photorealistic light
--- Realistic physics
+- Realistic physics
--- Flexible component system (like Unity)
+- Flexible component system (like Unity)
--- easy game coding
+- easy game coding

 ----------
 Hardware and measured framerates from early tests (engine is a prototype — numbers vary heavily by scene and driver):